Royal cypher: Elizabeth II

-Australia

-The royal cypher is also found on post offices and some government buildings in Australia.

 Elsewhere

-British royal cyphers are still visible on several public buildings and post boxes in the Republic of Ireland.
+British royal cyphers are still visible on several public buildings and old post boxes in the Republic of Ireland.

-Other royal houses have also made use of royal or imperial cyphers.
-Ottoman sultans had a calligraphic signature, their tughra.
+Other royal houses have also made use of royal or imperial cyphers; Ottoman sultans had a calligraphic signature known as their tughra.

 All the monarchs of Europe's six other surviving kingdoms use cyphers, with royal crowns above them.
-King Harald V of Norway uses the letter H crossed with the Arabic numeral 5; King Carl XVI Gustav of Sweden uses the letters C and G overlapping with the Roman numeral XVI below them; King Felipe VI of Spain uses the letter F with the Roman numeral; and Queen Margrethe II of Denmark uses the letter M with the Arabic numeral 2 and the letter R (for Regina) below it.
+King Harald V of Norway uses the letter H crossed with the Arabic numeral 5; King Carl XVI Gustav of Sweden uses the letters C and G overlapping with the Roman numeral XVI below them; King Felipe VI of Spain uses the letter F with the Roman numeral; and Frederik X of Denmark uses two letter Fs with the Roman numeral X intertwined.
 King Philippe of the Belgians uses the letters P and F intertwined, referring to the fact that his name is Philippe in French and Philipp in German, but Filip in Dutch, the three main languages in Belgium.
 King Willem-Alexander of the Netherlands and his Queen Maxima share a joint cypher consisting of the letter W entwined with the letter M.

+The insignia of "N III" for Napoléon III is seen on some Paris bridges, such as the Pont au Change.

 King Maha Vajiralongkorn of Thailand uses a cypher made up of his initials in Thai script ("ว.ป.ร."
 V.P.R. – Vajiralongkorn Parama Rajadhiraj, an equivalent of Vajiralongkorn Rex).